The majority of repairs are carried out by Direct Works, our in-house team of fully qualified operatives.

 - *We will only repair items 7 and 8 if the fault is due to vandalism and you have told the police.

-When we receive your report, we will decide whether to arrange for one of our staff to inspect the problem or to ask a contractor to come out.
-We will normally try to have the repair passed direct to the contractor and the more information you can give us about the problem, the better our chances of getting the repair done quickly and effectively.
-We will give you a receipt for any repairs.
-This will give details of the work to be carried out and the timescale for finishing them.
+When we receive your report, we will decide whether to arrange for one of our staff to inspect the problem or to ask our Direct Works Team or contractor to come out.
+We will normally try to have the repair passed directly to an Operative, so the more information you can give us about the problem, the better our chances of getting the repair done quickly and effectively.

-Once a repair has been carried out, we check that it has been done to the correct standard and represents value for money.
+Once a repair has been carried out, we will sometimes check that it has been done to the correct standard and represents value for money.
 A member of staff may arrange to inspect the completed repair.
 They will ask you for your views on the quality of work and the overall service you received.
-If there are any problems, we will contact the contractor about them.
-We will always give you a repairs satisfaction questionnaire and a Freepost envelope which will allow you to give us your comments on how satisfied you are with the time taken to carry out the repair and the standard of work.
-This part of the process is very important.
-It lets us know how our service affects our customers and how we can learn from their experiences to make improvements.
-If we ask you to give us feedback, we would appreciate your help.
+If there are any problems, we will arrange for them to be resolved.